Description:

 follow-up;

-14. Written informed consent;
+13. Written informed consent.

-15. Affiliation to the French social security.
+14. Affiliation to the French social security.

 Exclusion Criteria:

-1. Endocrine treatment for breast cancer;
+1. Endocrine treatment for breast cancer.

-4. Known breast-cancer predisposing germ-cell mutation;
+5. Known breast-cancer predisposing germ-cell mutation;

-8. Associated microinvasive component;
+10. Associated microinvasive or invasive component;

-9. Presence of tumour cells in lymph nodes detected using H&E or immunohistochemical
+11. Presence of tumour cells in lymph nodes detected using H&E or immunohistochemical

 examination (if lymph node sentinel biopsy or dissection has been performed);

-10. Absolute contra-indication to whole-breast irradiation as determined by the referring
+12. Absolute contra-indication to whole-breast irradiation as determined by the referring

 physician;

-11. Patient unable to comply with study obligations for geographic, social, or physical
+13. Patient unable to comply with study obligations for geographic, social, or physical

 reasons, or who is unable to understand the purpose and procedures of the study.